alco/hashids-elixir/README.md

 Saltie is a pseudo-encryption library primarily used for obfuscating numerical identifiers to opaque strings.

-This is a port of [Hashids][1], the versioning is kept in sync with it.
+This is a port of [Hashids][1].
+Saltie v0.3.0 implements the same algorithm as version 0.3.0 of Hashids.

+In Saltie v0.4.0-dev, support for big integers was added.
+It makes the values produced for some large numbers that can still fit into a float64 differ from the output produced by the reference implementation in JavaScript.

   [1]: http://www.hashids.org/